NeuralMMO/beta/_build/html/_sources/rst/landing.rst.txt

          This is an opportunity for you RL enthusiasts to test your skills building agents that can survive and thrive in a massively multi-agent environment full of potential adversaries.
 Your task is to implement a *policy* that defines how your 8 Agent team performs within a novel environment.
 At the outset of each game, your team will receive a randomly generated task.
 Complete the task to score a point.
 We will evaluate submissions against each other over thousands of games.
 Whoever scores the most points wins.

          The RL track includes control over the RL algorithm, environment rewards signal, observation featurization, and the neural network architecture.
 The presentation and sampling of tasks are provided by the baseline and are treated as constants.
 All RL agent teams are trained on the same baseline task curriculum.
 While hybrid methods are allowed, with the new emphasis on tasks, it is unlikely that pure traditional scripting will be effective.

+         We release a baseline repository that includes a model adapted from NetEase's winning submission to the NeurIPS 2022 competition, a fixed curriculum of procedurally generated tasks, a single-file CleanRL PPO implementation, PufferLib integration for simpler training, and WandB for logging and visualization.
+The baseline is designed to be easy to use and modify.
+We encourage you to use it as a starting point for your own submissions.

+         To get started:
+           - tools/train.py contains the main training file.
+Modify hyperprameters and scale here.
+           - cleanrl_ppo_lstm.py contains the CleanRL PPO implementation.
+Modify it to alter the training algorithm.
+This version includes PufferLib integration and asynchronous environment execution.
+           - /models contains the network definition.
+This is an advanced architecture with a custom featurizer and multiple subnetworks dedicated to processing different types of information.
+           - /featurizer preprocesses observations from the environment before they are passed to the network.
+It separately processes the map, inventory, and market observations.

       .. tab-item:: Curriculum Generation